gfed53/audio-swirl/README.md

 2. Before you start using the app, you will need to supply the app with API keys.

-..*Navigate to src/components/library.js.
+  * Navigate to src/components/library.js.

-..*Search for 'XXXXXX' using CMD+F (or whatever search command you can use) within that file.
+  * Search for 'XXXXXX' using CMD+F (or whatever search command you can use) within that file.
 You should find the places where the API keys are needed.

 A demo version is currently being created - with no API key insertion required - and a link will be supplied right here when it's usable.